 When it comes to telling your boss, delayed sharing allows you to keep the secret a bit longer in the sad possibility of an early miscarriage.
 Some women also feel as though their bosses would not allow time away from work for important surrogacy appointments or procedures.
 If this is your situation, feel confident knowing you are not required to tell your boss why you’re missing work for medically related absences.

 As for your children, a handful of variables will come into play.
 Things like your children’s ages, maturity levels, and general awareness all play into choosing when it is best to tell them your surrogacy plans.
 Here’s a more in-depth look at that decision-making process.

-A word on Social Media
+A Word on Social Media

 Social media is never secret.
 Even if your social media accounts have the highest level of security, you’ll find that word can travel pretty quickly.
 The whole premise of social networking is that it makes it easy to follow the lives of friends and family without direct interaction.
-We mention this as a reminder that if you’re not ready for your boss, your brother, or your butcher to know your news, it’s probably not the time to talk about it on social media.
+We mention this as a reminder that if you’re not ready for your boss, your brother, or your book club to know your news, it’s probably not the time to talk about it on social media.